BradleyA123/Molsamp-Conference-Form-Site/README.md

 # Molsamp-Conference-Form-Site
-A minor Conference form I made tailored to the MOLSAMP program.
+A Replica of a Conference form I made for a conference for the MOLSAMP program.
+Made using HTML5 and CSS